NuGet/docs.microsoft.com-nuget/docs/nuget-org/scoped-api-keys.md

 ## Feature summary

-This feature gives you better control on your APIs.
+Scoped API keys give you better control on your APIs.
 You can:

 - Create multiple scoped API keys that can be used for different packages with varying expiration timeframes.
 - Obtain API keys securely.